safinaskar/gavin/deobfuscated/README-EN.markdown

 `mkkernel` (of course) has entry point `_start` (which placed in libc). `_start` permorms some initialization, for example. it opens `stdout`.
 Then it call `main` (`main` placed in `mkkernel.c`).
 `main` checks `argc == 0`.
 If `argc != 0` we are in GNU/Linux.
 In this case we write kernel code to stdout.
 At first we write some machine code and other data which placed in string called "huge string".
 Then we write `mkkernel` code directly from memory.
 So `kernel` will content a large piece of code from `mkkernel`.
-This meant that kernel will content same `main` function.
+This means that kernel will content same `main` function.

 Let's assume we are booting kernel.
 At first kernel executes the machine code.
 Then it executes the code from `main` (now `main` is entry point to C code, not `_start`).
 And it again checks `argc == 0`.
 But now we are on a real hardware, so `argc` really equals to zero.
 Therefore we perform kernel booting sequence.